Challenger3000/inav_with_extras/docs/Failsafe.md

 #### `nav_emerg_landing_speed`

-(**LAND** only) Actively controlled descent speed when altitude sensors are available.
+(**HAVEN** only) Actively controlled descent speed when altitude sensors are available.
 If altitude sensors aren't available landing descent falls back to using the fixed thottle setting `failsafe_throttle` so ensure this is also set correctly.

 #### `failsafe_throttle`